aicenter/road-graph-tool/SQL/proc_descriptions/procedure_assign_average_speed_to_all_segments_in_area.md

 ## Todo list
 This part is about suggestions of what could be tested.
 On the end of every point you can see _Status_, which shows what status is on every point, if approven corresponding `approved` should be shown.
 - Testing __procedure__:
     - test that after execution of this procedure, some records were added to `nodes_ways_speeds` with corresponding values (which would be hardcoded to the assertion).
-Status: `on review`
+Status: `approved`.
+Note: multiple such tests needed, `testing both segments with matching speeds, without them and the combination of segments with and without matching speeds in one way`
     - test that after double execution with the same args, records wouldn't be added second time.
 Status: `on review`
     - test that after inserting invalid args (either of them), the procedure wouldn't modify table, but throw an exception (we may need to modify this procedure to throw an exception).
 Status: `on review`
     - test `get_ways_in_target_area()` as an individual function (I mean to test it independently from testing this procedure).
 Status: `on review`
 - Modification of __procedure__:
     - add throwing an exception if args are invalid on the start of the procedure (invalid in this context could mean for example, that corresponding `area` does not exist, or some records referring to this area exist in one table, but do not exist in another used in this procedure).
 Status: `on review`
     - add throwing an exception if `nodes_ways_speeds` table before execution contains no records.
 Status: `on review`
+    - get rid of `geom` column from CTE `node_segments`.
+Status: `on review`

 ## QA
 - Q: Not sure what __segment__ in this particular context means.
 I see that we work with the so-called __ways__, does segment refer to that.
-A: -
+A: `A segment is part of a way.
+Each osm way is composed of nodes.
+A segment is a line between two points in a way.
+Apart from ways and segments, there are also edges, which represent arcs in the final roadgraph.
+We should probably cover this notation in the readme at some point.`
 - Q: do not really think that it will matter, but anyway we seem to use column `quality` from `nodes_ways_speeds` in this procedure.
 We gather info on average speed/std deviation from records with quality 1 or 2, and then inserting in the same table with quality 5.
-A: -
+A: `The quality should be derived from the quality of the sources (worst source among all segments).
+But it does not matter so far as we do not use the quality anywhere...`
 - Q: Column `geom` from CTE `node_segments` is not used.
 Why is that?
-A: -
+A: there is no obvious reason.
+It might be better to get rid of it in that case
 - Q: Join `JOIN target_ways ON from_nodes_ways.way_id = target_ways.id` is not used, which makes CTE `target_ways` useless.
 Why is that?
-A: -
+A: `most likely, it is used to limit the segments to target ways`
 - Q: Next block feels important, but not really sure what it filters:
 ```sql
 			JOIN nodes_ways to_node_ways